ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 	.catch( ... );
 ```

-## Support for other office applications
+## Support for other applications

 At the current stage, the focus of the `@ckeditor/ckeditor5-paste-from-office` package is on supporting content that comes from Microsoft Word and {@link features/paste-from-google-docs Google Docs}.
-However, it does not mean that pasting from other office applications (such as Microsoft Excel) is not supported.
+However, it does not mean that pasting from other similar applications (such as Microsoft Excel) is not supported.

 By default, CKEditor 5 will support pasting rich-text content from these applications, however, some styles and formatting may be lost, depending on the source application.
 Also, other minor bugs may appear.

 You can find more information regarding compatibility with other applications in [this ticket](https://github.com/ckeditor/ckeditor5/issues/1184#issuecomment-409828069).

-If you think that support for any of the office applications needs improvements, please add 👍 and comments in the following issues:
+If you think that support for any of the applications needs improvements, please add 👍 and comments in the following issues:

 * [Support pasting from Excel](https://github.com/ckeditor/ckeditor5-paste-from-office/issues/23).
 * [Support pasting from Libre Office](https://github.com/ckeditor/ckeditor5-paste-from-office/issues/35).
 * [Support pasting from Pages](https://github.com/ckeditor/ckeditor5-paste-from-office/issues/36).

-Feel free to open a [new feature request](https://github.com/ckeditor/ckeditor5-paste-from-office/issues/new) for other office applications, too!
+Feel free to open a [new feature request](https://github.com/ckeditor/ckeditor5-paste-from-office/issues/new) for other similar applications, too!